-Salty beet kvass is a refreshingly salty and sour fermented beverage.
-The flavour reminds me of a clear Polish-style borscht and makes an excellent mid-afternoon drink.
+Beet kvass is a refreshingly salty and sour fermented beverage.
+The flavor reminds me of clear Polish-style borscht and makes an excellent mid-afternoon drink.

 It’s a perfect probiotic beverage for anyone looking to avoid sugar or dairy.
-While it’s not the same as a sparkling sweet kombucha, it’s just as packed with probiotics.
-If you’re interested in the health benefits of beet kvass check out Wellness Mama’s blog post.
+While it’s not the same as a sparkling sweet kombucha, it’s just as packed with probiotics!

 What is beet kvass?

-Kvass is the Russian word for a simple fermented sparkling beverage.
+Kvass is the Russian word for a fermented sparkling beverage.
 Beer likely originated from bread kvass.
 Brad’s Doukhobor cookbooks always have a recipe for cucumber kvass.
-And beet kvass is a simple beverage made from fermented beets.
+Beet kvass is a simple beverage made from fermented beets.
 It can be salty or sweet, depending on whether you use salt or honey to control the fermentation.

-Here are a few ways to enjoy salty beet kvass:
+Here are a few ways to enjoy this salty drink:

-- Enjoy it as a tonic, taking small shots of kvass every day.
+- Enjoy it as a tonic, taking a small shot of kvass every day.